jimz011/homekit-infused/README.md

 Try to use RAW versions of the text to avoid any kind of wrongful spaces.
 Remember that I warned you :D!

+## THIS PART IS OUTDATED, USE HACS INSTEAD, you can still use the links for non HACS supported plugins/addons.
+Read the HACS docs on how to install non supported plugins/addons!!
 Now lets get into the custom-cards and components you will need (components are optional as they might not apply to you).
 Cards:
 * [Bar-Card](https://github.com/custom-cards/bar-card) - This one is optional, as I don't use this (yet)